mongoosechen/interpretive-dynamics/articles/01-high-influence-dual-outcomes.md

 - from tool to justification
 - from context-dependent insight to general principle

-These transformations are not neutral.
-They redistribute:
+These transformations redistribute:
 - authority (who decides)
 - responsibility (who is blamed)
 - error (where failures are absorbed)

-The idea no longer functions only as content, but as **infrastructure**.
+At this stage, the idea no longer functions only as content, but as **infrastructure**.

 ---